-Robert Wood Johnson Foundation Accepting Applications for Community Health Leaders Program
+Robert Wood Johnson Foundation Seeks Nominations for Community Health Leaders Program

-The Robert Wood Johnson Foundation Community Health Leaders program each year honors ten outstanding and otherwise unrecognized individuals who overcome daunting odds to improve health and health care, especially to underserved populations in communities across the United States.
-The program aims to elevate the work of these “unsung heroes” through enhanced recognition, technical assistance, and new leadership opportunities.
+The Robert Wood Johnson Foundation (http://rwjf.org/) Community Health Leaders program each year honors ten outstanding and otherwise unrecognized individuals who overcome daunting odds to improve health and health care, especially to underserved populations in communities across the United States.
+The program elevates the work of these unsung heroes through enhanced recognition, technical assistance, and new leadership opportunities.

-Community Health Leaders are identified through a nomination and review process.
-To be considered for a CHL award, a nominee must: be accomplished in the field of community health at the midcareer level, with a three- to ten-year record of accomplishment; have created or substantially enhanced a health or health-care initiative that improves access to and quality of care or services in his or her community; have positively affected a significant number of people in the targeted community; not have received significant national recognition for their work; be a citizen or permanent resident of the United States or its territories at the time of the full nomination; and be affiliated with a public or nonprofit 501(c)(3) organization.
+To be considered for a CHL award, a nominee must be accomplished in the field of community health at the mid-career level and have a three- to ten-year record of accomplishment; have created or substantially enhanced a health or healthcare initiative that improves both access to and quality of care in their community (e.g., broadened the reach of an established program; worked against conventional wisdom to establish a new initiative; changed the perception of a critical health issue); have positively affected a significant number of people in the targeted community; not have received significant national recognition for their work; be a citizen or permanent resident of the U.S. or its territories; and be affiliated with a public or nonprofit organization that is tax-exempt under Section 501(c)(3) of the Internal Revenue Code.

-Visit the RWJF Web site for complete program information.
+Visit the RWJF Web site for the complete Call for Proposals.